Fidelity Quality Factor ETF (NYSEARCA:FQAL) Sets New 52-Week High – Time to Buy?

-Fidelity Quality Factor ETF (NYSEARCA:FQAL – Get Free Report) reached a new 52-week high on Thursday .
-The company traded as high as $68.70 and last traded at $68.78, with a volume of 15966 shares trading hands.
-The stock had previously closed at $68.17.
+Fidelity Quality Factor ETF (NYSEARCA:FQAL – Get Free Report)’s share price reached a new 52-week high during mid-day trading on Wednesday .
+The company traded as high as $69.11 and last traded at $69.05, with a volume of 10821 shares trading hands.
+The stock had previously closed at $68.94.

 The Fidelity Quality Factor ETF (FQAL) is an exchange-traded fund that is based on the Fidelity U.S. Quality Factor index.
 The fund tracks an index of fundamentally- selected large and mid- cap US companies that are weighted according to a tiered scheme.
 FQAL was launched on Sep 12, 2016 and is managed by Fidelity.